xinxingwu-uk/SSVA/README.md

 </tr>
 </table>

-Note 1: We have observed that the model performs suboptimally when tested on animation videos.
+Note: We have observed that the model performs suboptimally when tested on animation videos.
 This is likely because the underlying model was primarily trained on real, human-centric datasets.
 As a result, its ability to generalize to animation videos is limited, and the outputs in these cases may be less accurate or realistic.

 <hr>